 A carbon filter may be the best choice if your primary concern is chlorine or chemical contaminants (which are common in city water).

-A water softener may be more effective if you have hard water (common in well water or certain regions).
+A water softener may be more effective if you have hard water, which originates as water flows from natural sources like mountains, rivers, and lakes.
+As water flows over geological formations, it gathers minerals that contribute to water hardness, making it common in well water or certain regions.

 Find out your water chemistry by searching for your city water chemistry report or getting a home test kit.

-A carbon filter can provide gentler water for individuals with sensitive skin or color-treated hair, preventing dryness and irritation.
+A carbon filter can provide gentler, quality water for individuals with sensitive skin or color-treated hair, preventing dryness and irritation.

-A water softener is beneficial for those struggling with hard water buildup, which leads to dry, brittle hair.
+A water softener is beneficial for those who struggle with hard water buildup, which can lead to dry, brittle hair.

 Opt for a Whole House Carbon Filter when: